gkub/end2end/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
+Feel free to fork the repository, no promises I will see/accept contributions but you are welcome to try.